|

 1. Purée all ingredients together

-3. Set dehydrator temperature to the “fruit” setting, and dehydrate overnight or until the fruit leather is no longer wet underneath – slightly sticky is okay, but you don’t want wet!
+2. Set the dehydrator temperature to the “fruit” setting, and dehydrate overnight or until the fruit leather is no longer wet underneath – slightly sticky is okay, but you don’t want it wet!

 Be aware that your finished fruit leather may be somewhat crispy rather than leathery.